malimban/cruz-mahjong/README.md

 > * why is the instructions not
 >   * nesting? below?

+1. A numbered list
+    1. A nested numbered list
+    2. Which is numbered
+2. Which is numbered

-1. Mix (**halo**) the mahjong tiles in the middle and build four walls of about even length, 2 tiles high.
+1. Mix (**ha-lo**) the mahjong tiles in the middle and build four walls of about even length, 2 tiles high.
   1. The end result shold be a square of face-down tiles

 2. Have the last winner roll the dice.
 The sum of the dice determines who is **mano**, or the starting player.